-This Video Of Chuck Grassley Discussing Anita Hill & Sexual Assault In 1991 Shows His Opinion Has Changed
+This Video Of Chuck Grassley Shows His Opinion On Investigating Sexual Assault Has Changed

 Senators, if they win elections, can remain in their positions for a very long time.
 One example of that is the chairman of the Senate Judiciary Committee: Sen. Chuck Grassley, an 85 year-old Republican from Iowa, who has sat in the Senate since 1981.
 In fact, Grassley has been on the Senate Judiciary Committee for long enough that this isn't the first Supreme Court confirmation process he's sat through where allegations of sexual misconduct were involved — and there's video of Chuck Grassley at Anita Hill's hearing, expressing one opinion that's very different from the opinion that he holds today.